UnixWare: Santa Cruz Operation (1995–2001)

 In 1995, the Santa Cruz Operation (SCO) acquired UnixWare from Novell.
 The exact terms of this transaction were disputed (see SCO vs Novell); courts have subsequently determined that Novell retained the ownership of Unix.

 When the transfer was made public SCO announced that it would work towards merging UnixWare with its OpenServer SVR3.2 based OS, but the first release of UnixWare from SCO was version 2.1 in 1996.
 At the release of UnixWare 2.1 it was announced that the proposed UnixWare/OpenServer merger was known as project Gemini, to be available in 1997 and a 64-bit version of UnixWare was to be developed for 1998.

 One controversial change was the adoption of an OpenServer-like user licensing policy.
 The Univel and Novell releases of UnixWare allow 2 users on the personal edition or unlimited numbers of users on the server edition.
 With UnixWare 2.1 the server edition includes a license for up to 5 users.
 Customers wanting more users could purchase 10, 25, 100, 500 or unlimited user license extensions.

 SCO released three updates to UnixWare 2.1.
 UnixWare 2.1.1, released in 1996 achieved Unix 95 branding.
 UnixWare 2.1.2 and 2.1.3, available in 1998, are largely bug fix releases.

 In 1998 Compaq released a package known as the Integrity XC consisting of a single-system image cluster of Proliant servers with a version of UnixWare 2.1, UnixWare NonStop Clusters.

 The first results of the Gemini project were made available in early 1998 as UnixWare 7.
 SCO named the kernel version Unix System V release 5.
 The system is largely based on UnixWare 2.1, with features for driver compatibility with OpenServer, allowing use of OpenServer network drivers.
 System administration utilities from OpenServer, scoadmin, replace the original UnixWare sysadm utility.
 Major new features of UnixWare 7 include multi-path I/O, large files and file systems and support for large memory systems.

 UnixWare 7 lacks the Xenix compatibility features of both its ancestors.
+This was due to SCO wishing to no longer pay Microsoft more royalties on Xenix.
+For those wanting Xenix compatibility, an optional SCO OpenServer Kernel Personality would later be created.

 In 1999 SCO released the UnixWare 7.1 update which increased the number of editions; the Business (5-user), Department (25 user) and Enterprise (50 user) editions replace the earlier personal and server editions.
 The WebTop application from Tarantella, Inc. is included.

 In 2000 SCO released the UnixWare 7.1.1 update.
 Simultaneously the UnixWare NonStop Clusters 7.1.1+IP single-system image cluster package was released.
 This new package allows commodity hardware to be used as well as the proprietary Compaq hardware supported by the earlier Integrity XC product, and was directly available from SCO.